Earth's rotation: Angular speed

 Plot of latitude versus tangential speed.
 The dashed line shows the Kennedy Space Center example.
 The dot-dash line denotes typical airliner cruise speed.

 The angular speed of Earth's rotation in inertial space is (7.2921150 ± 0.0000001)×10^{-5} radians per SI second.
 Multiplying by (180°/π radians) × (86,400 seconds/day) yields 360.9856 °/day, indicating that Earth rotates more than 360 degrees relative to the fixed stars in one solar day.
 Earth's movement along its nearly circular orbit while it is rotating once around its axis requires that Earth rotate slightly more than once relative to the fixed stars before the mean Sun can pass overhead again, even though it rotates only once (360°) relative to the mean Sun.
 Multiplying the value in rad/s by Earth's equatorial radius of 6,378,137 m (WGS84 ellipsoid) (factors of 2π radians needed by both cancel) yields an equatorial speed of 465.10 m/s.
 Some sources state that Earth's equatorial speed is slightly less, or 1,669.8 km/h.
 This is obtained by dividing Earth's equatorial circumference by 24 hours.
 However, the use of the solar day is incorrect; it must be the sidereal day, so the corresponding time unit must be a sidereal hour.
 This is confirmed by multiplying by the number of sidereal days in one mean solar day, 1.002 737 909 350 795, which yields the equatorial speed in mean solar hours given above of 1,674.4 km/h.

 The tangential speed of Earth's rotation at a point on Earth can be approximated by multiplying the speed at the equator by the cosine of the latitude.
 For example, the Kennedy Space Center is located at latitude 28.59° N, which yields a speed of: cos(28.59°) × 1,674.4 km/h = 1,470.2 km/h.
 Latitude is a placement consideration for spaceports.

 The peak of the Cayambe volcano is the point of Earth's surface farthest from its axis; thus, it rotates the fastest as Earth spins.

+Flat earth proponents sometimes argue that, if the Earth were in fact a rotating sphere, the tangential velocity at the equator would fling objects off into space.
+However, the force of gravity is approximately 290 times stronger than the centrifugal force due to rotation.
+This is found by comparing Newton's law of universal gravitation and the equation for centrifugal force.
+A 1 kg object would have a gravitational force attracting it to the earth of approximately 9.8 N, whereas the centrifugal force would be approximately 0.034 N at the equator.